Skip to main content

 • Psychological trauma—PTSD, fear of crossing streets, anxiety, depression

 Because pedestrian injuries typically result in severe trauma, astronomical medical costs, and prolonged recovery periods, settlements in these cases substantially exceed those from standard vehicle-to-vehicle collisions.
 Pedestrians lack the protective barriers that vehicle occupants enjoy, making them vulnerable to catastrophic injuries including spinal cord damage, traumatic brain injury, and multiple fractures.
 These injuries generate extensive medical bills, rehabilitation expenses, and long-term care costs that insurance companies must address in settlements.
-Colorado law recognizes the serious nature of pedestrian accidents through its modified comparative negligence standard (C.R.S. § 13-21-111), which allows injured parties to recover damages even if partially at fault, provided their negligence does not exceed fifty percent.
-Additionally, injured pedestrians have three years from the date of injury to file a claim under Colorado's statute of limitations (C.R.S. § 13-80-101).
-Non-economic damages, including pain and suffering, are capped at $1,500,000 as of 2025, reflecting Colorado's recognition that these injuries warrant substantial compensation beyond medical expenses alone.
+Additionally, injured pedestrians have three years from the date of injury to file a claim under Colorado's statute of limitations.

 Comparative Fault in Pedestrian Cases

 Colorado's modified comparative fault rule is the insurance company's primary weapon in pedestrian cases.
 They'll try to assign as much blame as possible to the injured pedestrian.
-Under C.R.S. § 13-21-111, Colorado follows a modified comparative negligence standard where an injured party can recover damages only if they are 50% or less at fault.
-If a pedestrian is found more than 50% responsible, recovery is barred entirely.
+If a pedestrian is found 50% or more responsible, recovery is barred entirely.
 Insurance adjusters exploit this threshold aggressively, inflating pedestrian fault percentages to either eliminate claims or reduce settlements.
-Additionally, injured pedestrians should be aware that Colorado law provides a three-year statute of limitations for filing personal injury lawsuits, as established in C.R.S. § 13-80-101.
-Non-economic damages—including pain and suffering—are capped at $1,500,000 as of 2025.
+Additionally, injured pedestrians should be aware that Colorado law provides a three-year statute of limitations for filing motor vehicle accident lawsuits, as.
 Understanding these legal parameters is essential when evaluating settlement offers, as insurance companies routinely underestimate damages while maximizing assigned fault percentages.

 • “You were jaywalking”